blackflux/robo-config/README.md

 Let's face it, without npm and micro-services this repo probably would not exit.
 Npm has encourages us to create a new repo and package for every re-usable code snippet.
 This is great from the re-usability perspective.
-However it means that a single developer might actively maintains a large amount of repos.
+However it means that a single developer might actively maintain many repos.

 Most maintenance tasks (automated repository configuration, automated tests, automated dependency updated, automated versioning and releases) can be done by just simply adding a configuration file to the repo and activating the corresponding service.